telerik/kendo-ui-builder/docs/components/index.md

 # Components Overview

-The components represent the widgets that will be rendered by the web application.
+In the Builder, the components represent the elements of your web application.

-Components can only be added to and used in the [Blank view]({% slug customviews_kuib %}).
-The Builder supports two types of components&mdash;built-in and ready-to-use, and [custom]({% slug customcomp_kuib %}).
-The built-in components are either native Kendo UI components for Angular or integrated with AngularJS, or are generally inspired by the Kendo UI suites.
+* You can add, modify, use, and delete components in the [Blank view]({% slug customviews_kuib %}) only.
+* The Builder delivers built-in and custom components.
+* The built-in components are the Kendo UI components that are delivered by Kendo UI for Angular or Kendo UI for jQuery.

 <div class="container-fluid">
 <div class="row separator-bottom">